 (b) the rest of the regulations — on the day after that day.

-3. Term used: jobkeeper (extended) subsidised exempt wages
+3. Terms used

-In regulations 4 and 5 —
+In these regulations —

+apprenticeship commencements subsidised exempt wages —

+(a) means wages paid or payable by an employer that are subsidised by an apprenticeship commencements wage subsidy; but

+(b) does not include any part of wages paid or payable by an employer that are not subsidised by an apprenticeship commencements wage subsidy;

+apprenticeship commencements wage subsidy means a payment that —

+(a) is payable by the Commonwealth for the purpose of encouraging employers to engage new apprentices or trainees; and

+(b) is known as the Boosting Apprenticeship Commencements wage subsidy;

 jobkeeper (extended) subsidised exempt wages —

 (a) means wages paid or payable by an employer, for the period commencing on 28 September 2020 and ending on 28 March 2021, that are subsidised by the jobkeeper payment; but